leancodepl/flutter_corelibrary/packages/leancode_debug_page/README.md

 ## Warning

-For gathering loggers logs, this package relies on listening to `Logger.root`.
-This means that changing `Logger.root.level` affects this package behavior and the logs are only collected from the current isolate.
+For gathering logs from loggers, this package relies on listening to `Logger.root`.
+This means that changing `Logger.root.level` affects this package's behavior, and the logs are only collected from the current isolate.